grooviter/underdog/docs/guide/docs/ml/tutorial.md

 If we want to check how the model is performing overall we can pick the testing datasets we kept aside from the model training and use them to get a measure on how well the model is predicting a new case.

-In this example we are using the https://en.wikipedia.org/wiki/Coefficient_of_determination[R2 square metric].
-In regression, the R2 score is a statistical measure of how well the regression predictions approximate the real data points.
+In this example we are using the [R2 square metric](https://en.wikipedia.org/wiki/Coefficient_of_determination).
+In regression, the R2 score is a statistical measure of **how well the regression predictions approximate the real data points**.

 We're passing to the model the testing features (xTest) and comparing the model predictions with the test labels we have (yTest):